harperreed/harper.blog/content/post/what-have-i-been-up-to.md

 ## Speaking

 As you probably know, I enjoy speaking in front of people.
 It was exciting to talk about some of my work and be a facilitator of some broader conversations around COVID-19.
-The topic was typically Exposure Notification and privacy related.
+The topic was typically Exposure Notification, and privacy related.

 ### Next Wave
 * **Organization:** WSJ / Betaworks